 Welcome to Kenninghall Parish Council's website

-The village has pub the Red Lion that offers bed & breakfast accommodation and food, a village shop and post-office, a GP surgery and a hairdressers.
+The village has two pubs, the Red Lion and The White Horse, both offering bed & breakfast accommodation and food, a village shop and post-office, a GP surgery and a coffee shop.
 All manner of interesting people live in the village, some of whom are well known in their field of interest.

 Kenninghall Parish Council meets on the first Tuesday of each month when its 11 councillors debate and decide on policy and action in the best interests of the village's people.

-Kenninghall is also blessed with St Mary's, a fine example of a Norfolk village church.
+Kenninghall's church is St Mary's, a fine example of a Norfolk village church.
 Information about, it together with some fine photos of its different aspects, can be found here: http://www.norfolkchurches.co.uk/kenninghall/kenninghall.htm